ziutek/kasia.go/README.md

     func(io.Writer, []byte) os.Error

-and assign it to Template.EscapeFunc before rendering.
+and assign it to the Template.EscapeFunc before rendering.
 Variables used as parameters or indexes are always unescaped.

-If you don't use `New()` to create templates, EscapeFunction is nil and there is no escaping.
+If you don't use `New()` to create template, EscapeFunction is nil and there is no escaping at all.

 ## Control statements